peterosterlund2/texel/doc/proofgame.md

    needed because unlike regular chess moves, the same side can make several moves in a row in the proof kernel space.

 2. The type of the moving piece.
-However, because the position of none-pawn pieces is not included in the state, this part is either "P" or an empty string.
+However, because the position of non-pawn pieces is not included in the state, this part is either "P" or an empty string.